-Today’s photos are from dining out at our favorite restaurant, during the final few days we spent in Diani Beach, Kenya in 2013.
-For more details, please here.
+Today’s photos are from dining out at our favorite restaurant during the final few days we spent in Diani Beach, Kenya, in 2013.
+For more details, please click here.

 When I need a break from health podcasts, I often listen to travel-related podcasts relevant to today’s COVID-19 situation in hopes of learning something useful for our future travels.
 By accident, I came across Tony’s podcast site, La Lido Loca, and was fascinated to listen to his take on why it makes little sense to accept such an invitation.
 To listen to Tony’s excellent podcast on this topic, please click here.

-Here are his 10 reasons why not to embark on a free test cruise:
+Here are his ten reasons why not to embark on a free test cruise:

-- A cruise line is required to have the “free” passenger sign a document accepting the potential risks of participating.
-In other words, if you get the virus during or after the test cruise you will not have legal recourse against the cruise line.
+- A cruise line must have the “free” passenger sign a document accepting the potential risks of participating.
+In other words, if you get the virus during or after the test cruise, you will not have legal recourse against the cruise line.

 - There is an expectation that test cruise passengers must have a doctor’s letter confirming they don’t have any pre-existing comorbidities that may result in severe cases of COVID-19 or even death.

 - You will be virus tested at the port upon embarkation, disembarkation, and possibly many more times during the cruise.